 Get Started: Once you’ve done your research, get started with what you have.
 The school found that they had to start building the trail before got any real attention from the community or funders.

 You might also try...

-Two girls picking greens in a raised bed.
+Two girls picking greens from a raised bed.